ide/dash-button/CONTRIBUTING.md

 This is how the Dash Button code is organized, so you can understand where to make changes and how to test your code.

+## Source Code

+The source files are under `src` and are written using modern JavaScript and [Flow](https://flowtype.org/).

 ## Building

-The source files are under `src` and are written using modern JavaScript.
-They are compiled with [Babel](https://babeljs.io/) to a version of JavaScript that Node.js understands.
+The source files are compiled with [Babel](https://babeljs.io/) to a version of JavaScript that Node.js understands.
 These compiled files go in a directory called `build`, which is not committed to Git but is published to npm.

 We use [Gulp 4](https://github.com/gulpjs/gulp/tree/4.0) to run Babel.
 The easiest way to run Gulp is to run `npm run build` or `npm run watch`.
 Both of these compile the JavaScript in `src` and output it in `build`, but the `watch` command will keep watching your filesystem for any changes and compile files when you save them.
 It's recommended when you are developing.